Asko/Schönberg: Schönberg Ensemble

 The Schönberg Ensemble was founded in 1974 by students and former students of the Royal Conservatory of The Hague.

 Their original repertoire consisted only of the chamber music of composers of the Second Viennese School.
 Afterwards, the repertoire was expanded to the entire twentieth (and twenty-first) century.
 A large number of Dutch and foreign composers wrote works specifically for the Schönberg Ensemble.

 Concerts were given with constantly changing combinations of players, as contemporary classical repertoire often requires unusual combinations of instruments.
 If a larger ensemble was required, the ensemble joined with the Asko Ensemble.

 The Schönberg Ensemble was based in the Muziekgebouw aan 't IJ in Amsterdam, where the ensemble gave regular concerts.
 In addition, they also played regularly at the Concertgebouw in Amsterdam and several other venues in the Netherlands.
 The ensemble toured almost all of the countries of Europe, and also Canada, the United States, India, and Japan.

-Merger
+Merging

 After performing and recording together many times, the Asko Ensemble and the Schönberg Ensemble merged on 1 September 2008 to become Asko|Schönberg, with Reinbert de Leeuw as conductor.
 The new group formalised the union with a Messiaen concert on 1 January 2009.
+Asko|Schönberg focuses on developing new interdisciplinary work by living composers and music-theatre makers, and innovates concert practice with immersive techniques and scenography.